The Florida Coastal Management Program (FCMP) prepares

 are proposed for acquisition when federal funds are made

-assessed the status of nine coastal resource issues and the
+status of nine coastal resource issues and the changes

-changes related to the issues that occurred since the
+related to the issues that occurred since the previous

-extensive consultation with FCMP partner agencies that will
+consultation with FCMP partner agencies that will be

 Coastal Access Guide

 The Florida Coastal Management Program has updated the Coastal Access Guide (http://www.dep.state.fl.us/cmp/beachaccess/default.htm).
 Originally the document was published in 1985 listing all the public beach access points, now the public coastal access information is available online.
 Since each public access point has been located and mapped, everyone can find the access point with the parking, picnic area, or other amenity important to what they want to do that day.
 Also, this guide has a description of each County, providing information on other activities available in the area such as state parks and paddling trails.